gebirgslok/RebrickableSharp/README.md

 - New method on *IRebrickableClient*: **GetColorAsync**.
 Returns a specific color.
 - New method on *IRebrickableClient*: **GetPartsAsync**.
 Returns a part list with various filter options.
 - New method on *IRebrickableClient*: **FindPartByBricklinkIdAsync**.
 Find a part by its BrickLink ID.
+- New method on *IRebrickableClient*: **GetPartColorDetails**.
+Gets details for a specific part / color combination.
 - New method on *IRebrickableClient*: **GetElementAsync**.
 Returns a specific element.

 ## Get Started